Wlotzkasbaken: Land dispute

 Originally, land parcels in Wlotzkasbaken were leased for 99 years.
 The contracts were changed several times over the years, with the lease period reduced to ten years at first, and in 1972, along with the proclamation as peri-urban area, to only one year.
 Plans to develop the area into a holiday town and prime tourist destination comprising 2,800 separate properties led to a multitude of lawsuits between the Wlotzkasbaken Home Owners Association and the Erongo Regional Council.
 An agreement was reached in 2000 to expand the number of erven to 248, giving the existing lessees the option to buy the piece of land they had rented and developed.
 An attempt to change the conditions of this agreement went to the Namibian Supreme Court and was decided in favour of the owners.

-History and structure of the settlement—most prominently the situation that its last expansion occurred before Namibian independence and the abolishment of apartheid—have led to accusations that the community of Wlotzkasbaken intentionally keeps Blacks out of their holiday village.
+History and structure of the settlement—most prominently the situation that its last expansion occurred before Namibian independence and the abolition of apartheid—have led to accusations that the community of Wlotzkasbaken intentionally keeps black Namibians out of the holiday village.
 On the other hand, Government has been accused of planning the distribution of 28 seafront properties to benefit high-ranking Government officials, and of deliberately intending to spoil the unique character of the settlement.
 The homogenous character of the village and its special community rules have evoked some mockery; causing it sometimes to be called the "Free Republic of Wlotzkasbaken" in jest.